 I also have a range of skills from my experience in the workplace.
 I have done extensive paid and volunteer work for third sector organisations and held a number of admin and retail positions.

-I currently convene SCS3031 How to Lie with Statistics, act as seminar tutor in SCS2000 Doing Quantitative Sociological Research, and act as a teaching assistant for SMI606 Introduction to Quantitative Research (Postgraduate).
+In 2017 I convened SCS3031 How to Lie with Statistics, acted as seminar tutor in SCS2000 Doing Quantitative Sociological Research, and acted as a teaching assistant for SMI606 Introduction to Quantitative Research (Postgraduate).
+In addition to these teaching responsibilities, in 2018 I also convened "Statistics for Occupational Psychologists".
 My responsibilities include designing module content, delivering lectures, facilitating seminars, running practical skills workshops, and assessing students' work.

 I contributed to the nation wide Child Welfare Inequalities Project, providing analysis on spatial and temporal inequalities in children's services expenditure and social services intervention.
 Following from this, I have been responsible for further research and impact with key stakeholders such as the British Association of Social Workers working to develop an anti-poverty practice guide and the Family Rights Group contributing to the 2018 Care Crisis Review.
 Relevant publications can be found in the publications section.